Your gift is 100% tax deductible

 Palliative surgery is done to relieve symptoms or treat (or even prevent) complications, such as blockage of the bile ducts.
 This type of surgery is done when the cancer is too widespread to be removed completely.
 Palliative surgery is not expected to cure the cancer, but it can sometimes help a person feel better and sometimes can even help them live longer.

-In some cases the doctor might think the cancer can be removed (is resectable) based on the information available (imaging tests, laparoscopy, etc.), but then once surgery is started it becomes clear that the cancer is too advanced to be removed completely.
+In some cases, the doctor might think the cancer is resectable (can be removed) based on the information available (imaging tests, laparoscopy, etc.), but once surgery starts it becomes clear that the cancer is too advanced to be removed completely.
 In these cases, the surgeon might still try to prevent or relieve symptoms using a different approach.

 Palliative surgery is described in more detail in Palliative Therapy for Bile Duct Cancer.